bcatctr/paraLDA/index.md

 # Final Write Up

 ## Summary
 We have implemented a distributed and parallel version of Latent Dirichlet Allocation (LDA) algorithm using OpenMPI library and OpenMP API.
 Our finalized version is 2x faster than [PLDA](https://code.google.com/archive/p/plda) when both lauching 64 processes, which is a parallel C++ implementation of LDA by Google.
 Our 64 processes implementation also achieves 20x speedup on its own, while 70x speedup against PLDA of a single process.
 Our test environment is in latedays cluster from 1 process to 64 processes, with at most 8 machines and 8 processes per machine.
+All of the experiments are run on two popular bag of words datasets [NIPS](https://archive.ics.uci.edu/ml/datasets/NIPS+Conference+Papers+1987-2015) and [NYTimes](https://archive.ics.uci.edu/ml/datasets/Bag+of+Words).

 ## Background